themanyfaceddemon/DiscordBotSS14/README.md

-# Please note that the implementation is currently not done via oauth.
-Use at your own discretion.

 # Discord Bot SS14
+> [!CAUTION]
+> Please note that the implementation is currently not done via oauth.
+> Use at your own discretion.

 This repository provides code that allows you to log in through a Discord bot.
 This functionality can be used, for example, to confirm the user’s login in a system or application, as well as for the subsequent use of authorization data for other purposes.

 # Config